 I am a professor in statistics at the University of Waterloo in Ontario, Canada.
-Prior to this appointment I was a statistician at RAND and head of the Rand Statistical Consulting Service.
+I am spending the 2015/2016 academic year on sabbatical at the University of Auckland.
+Prior to becoming a professor I was a statistician at RAND and head of the Rand Statistical Consulting Service.
 Here are my colleagues in the RAND Statistics group.
 You can email me at schonlau at uwaterloo dot ca. I spent the academic year 2009/2010 on sabbatical at the German Institute for economic analysis (DIW) in Berlin, Germany.
 The DIW hosts the longest running household panel in Germany, SOEP.
 The sabbatical was made possible in cooperation with the Max Planck Institute for Human Development (MPIB).
 Before joining Rand's Pittsburgh office in 2005, I worked at RAND's Santa Monica headquarters.
 From 1997-1999 I held a joint appointment with the National Institute of Statistical Sciences and AT&T Labs - Research In 1997, I graduated from the University of Waterloo.

 survey methodology (including survey panels, web surveys, open-ended questions), text mining, statistical software tools (C++/ Stata)